ThijsTerporten/MemoryMaster/README.md

 ## Double Clicking causes card to stay open

 When accidentally double clicking on cards the function would count the first and second click on the same card.
 A new if-statement has been added at the start of the flipCard function to prevent the same card being counted as the first and second card.

+# Existing Bugs

+## Cheats

+A user is able to trick the game in thinking a match is made by continuesly clicking on matches that have been made.
+However I found out this bug existing really late into my project deadline and thus was unable to remove it.

+## Backdrop filter not working on certain devices

+On really old browsers the `backdrop-filter: blur()` property of CSS-3 doesn't work properly.
+In Firefox it has to be manually enabled.
+Instructions for this can be found on [caniuse.com](https://caniuse.com/css-backdrop-filter).

 # Deployment: